kstenerud/concise-encoding/cte-specification.md

     }

-### Markup Container
+### Markup

-A markup container stores XML-style data, essentially a map of attributes followed by a list of content strings and other markup containers.
-The markup container's structure is more useful for presentation than for data (which is much more conveniently stored in lists and maps).
+A markup container stores XML-style data, which is essentially a map of attributes followed by a list of content strings and other markup containers.
+The markup container's structure is more useful for presentation than for data (data is much more conveniently stored in lists and maps).

 The CTE encoding of a markup container is similar to XML, except:

  * There are no end tags.
 All data is contained within the begin `<`, content begin `|`, and end `>` characters.
  * Comments use `<*` and `*>` instead of `<!--` and `-->`.
 Comments can also be nested.
  * CTE uses less commonly occurring characters for escape initiators (for example, `\` instead of `&`).
- * Quotes are not actually required anywhere in a CTE markup container.
+ * Quotes are not actually required anywhere in a CTE markup container, depending on how you name things.
  * Non-string types can be stored in a markup container.

-#### Structure
+#### Markup Structure

 A markup container structure in CTE consists of the following: